stackhpc/ansible-lustre/README.md

 for correctness and then copy (and potentially commit them) to `ansible/lustre-configs-good/`.
 Ansible will then compare live config against this each time it is run and warn if there are differerences.

-Optionally, monitoring may be set up by running:
+Optionally, monitoring may be then set up by running:

     ansible-playbook -i inventory monitoring.yml -e "grafana_password=<PASSWORD>"